cara-tm/pat_article_social/help.md

 >
 >    **lenght**: Integer (optional).
 As recommanded by several Social Networks, limits the lenght (in characters) for the "description" attribute.
 Don't cut words, add hyphens after the last word found just before a space within the characters limit.
 Default: 200.
 >

+Note: to display the Twitter share counts, you need to add the Opensharecount service in you Twitter account.
+See more here: [http://opensharecount.com](http://opensharecount.com).

 ##2.° In an article form (individual articles)